newchuyalong/libgdx-learning/Reading-&-writing-JSON.md

 To use these classes outside of libgdx, see the [JsonBeans](https://github.com/EsotericSoftware/jsonbeans/) project.

 Used to the default Android json.org library?
-Get started with [this great tutorial](http://jackyjjc.com/2013/10/07/parsing-json-in-libgdx-tutorial/).
+Get started with !THE LINK IS BAD!
+[this great tutorial](http://jackyjjc.com/2013/10/07/parsing-json-in-libgdx-tutorial/).

 ## <a id="writing-object-graphs"></a>Writing Object Graphs ##